Recidvst/node-event-reminder/README.md

 - The app runs a cron to trigger the reminder functionality at specific times, using the [node-cron](https://github.com/node-cron/node-cron "See node-cron on GitHub") package.
 - The cron schedule is easily configurable via the `crons.js` file.
 - Each successful cron event is logged to a txt file.
+- If running the Node app on a Linux server then the timezone needs to be set to match the cron schedule.
+You can use `dpkg-reconfigure tzdata` on Ubuntu. `date` to check.

 ### Google Calendar
 - The [Google Calendar](https://developers.google.com/calendar "Google Calendar API docs") integration requires a Service Account signed up to the Calendar API via the Google Developer Console.
 - The Service Account needs to have access to your private calendar - share your calendar with the Service Account via the calendar itself.
-- A 'credentials.json' file is needed to authenticate with the Google Auth library used.
+- A 'credentials.json' file is required to authenticate with the Google Auth library used.
 You can find an example of what this should look like [here](https://github.com/googleapis/google-auth-library-nodejs#json-web-tokens "Google auth documentation - JWT").
 You could also use ENV variables for this.
 Obviously remember to gitignore!
 - The Google documentation around auth isn't great, particularly when trying to authenticate server to server :/
 - Currently set up to only pull events from the calendar that include the string 'notifyme' somewhere.
 This can be easily changed!

 ### Local Data
 - As well as pulling from Google Calendar, the app can also pull from a local .json file.
 An example of the structure it requires is provided in `data-example.json`.
 - When the app is running, any changes to the a file within the `data` folder will trigger a backup to be taken in a separate folder to prevent accidental loss of data.
 30 backups are kept.
+- The various log files need to be created in the logs folder when you set up the app or the process will fail.

 ### Twilio
 - You'll need an account with [Twilio](https://www.twilio.com/sms "Twilio SMS products"), but if usage is low then the trial tier is fine.